bsccf/Uni-notes/Mathematics for Engineering and the Environment/13U Statistics 1/finding the number of combinations.md

 >> $n=$ number of unique values
 >> $r=$ length of sequence

+Note that what makes sequences unique here is the combination of which states occured.

 #### Example
 > Find the number of combinations of throwing a hypothetical 3 sided coin twice.